AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/87559347/190388545-6ae13766-ad6b-441a-986a-57bf70ffaf7b.png)

 ### Power Distribution Network (review)
+This is just a review on PDN.
 The power and ground rails has a pitch of 2.72um thus the reason why the [customized inverter cell](https://github.com/nickson-jose/vsdstdcelldesign) has a height of 2.72 or else the power and ground rails will not be able to power up the cell.
 Looking at the LEF file `runs/[date]/tmp/merged.nom.lef`, you will notice that all cells are of height 2.72um and only width differs.

 As shown below, power and ground flows from power/ground pads -> power/ground ring-> power/ground straps -> power/ground rails.

 ![image](https://user-images.githubusercontent.com/87559347/190429025-49ab6e33-8a67-4cea-8086-86eb73122282.png)

+### Routing Stage in OpenLane
+OpenLane routing stage consists of two stages:
+ - Global Routing - Form routing guides that can route all the nets.
+The tool used is FastRoute
+ - Detailed Routing - Uses the global routing's guide to actually connect the pins with least amount of wire and bends.
+The tool used is TritonRoute.

 Now, we will finally do the routing, simply run `run_routing`.
 After approximately 15 minutes, the output is:
 ![image](https://user-images.githubusercontent.com/87559347/183294065-92c9541d-e300-4e83-ae4e-bdd3ce252af4.png)